 - Locking System: Frame locking bar

-The Kershaw Eris knife is a reasonably priced folder, made with quality materials, and provides several features worthy of an every-day carry (EDC) knife.
-The drop-point blade is made with decent quality steel, and has a nice finish as well.
+The Kershaw Eris knife is a reasonably priced folder (we found the best price here), made with quality materials, and provides several features worthy of an every-day carry (EDC) knife.
+The drop-point blade is made with decent quality steel and has a nice finish as well.
 The razor edge provides good cutting, scrapping, and stabbing features covering a wide range of jobs.
 A stainless steel handle with Titanium carbo-nitride finish provides excellent corrosion resistance.

 The BlueSheepDog Crew are strong advocates of carrying a pocket knife on duty, and off-duty as well.
 The utility of a good knife will often come in handy while on patrol or even investigations.
 From trimming threads off your uniform to scrapping fraudulent license plate tabs a good pocket knife is one of those essential gear items that sometimes gets overlooked.